pchai7/FullStackApp/README.md

 # FullStackApp

-FullStackApp created using SpringBoot, MySQL and React Framwork.
+FullStackApp created using SpringBoot, MySQL and React Framework.